ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/creating-and-deploying.dotnet.markdown

-﻿# Creating and Deploying Indexes
+﻿# Indexes : Creating and Deploying Indexes

 **Indexes are used by the server to satisfy queries.** Whenever a user issues a query, RavenDB will use an existing index if it matches the query.
 If it doesn't, RavenDB will create a new one.